-The EU-28 was the world’s leading exporter of medicinal and pharmaceutical products in 2016.
-Extra-EU trade grew rapidly between 2002 and 2016, almost tripling in value, while intra-EU trade more than doubled over the same period.
-Extra-EU exports of medicinal and pharmaceutical products were valued at EUR 144 billion in 2016, compared with extra-EU imports of EUR 75 billion; as such, the EU-28 had a trade surplus of EUR 69 billion.
+Extra-EU exports of medicinal and pharmaceutical products were valued at EUR 215 billion in 2020, compared with extra-EU imports of EUR 93 billion; as such, the EU had a trade surplus of EUR 122 billion.
 According to the European Commission’s Directorate-General for Trade, the most common trade impediments faced by pharmaceutical exporters are a range of burdensome and costly registration, licensing and certification procedures; the EU aims to redress these through its bilateral trade agreements or by tackling individual barriers as part of its market access partnerships.

-The United States was the EU’s main trading partner for medicinal and pharmaceutical products, both in terms of imports and exports (see Figure 9).
-Just over one third (33.6 %) of all EU-28 exports in 2016 were destined for the United States; note that this was lower than in 2002, when the United States accounted for a 38.5 % share of the EU’s exports of medicinal and pharmaceutical products.
-The next largest EU export markets were Switzerland, which accounted for just over a tenth (11.4 %) of all exports in 2016, followed by Japan (6.1 %) and China (5.7 %).
+The United States was the EU’s main trading partner for exports of medicinal and pharmaceutical products (see Figure 9).
+Just above one third (34.4 %) of EU exports in 2020 were destined for the United States; slightly higher than in 2002, when the United States accounted for a 30.9 % share of the EU’s exports of medicinal and pharmaceutical products.
+The next largest EU export markets were Switzerland (12.5 % of all exports in 2020), the United Kingdom (8.0 %) and China (6.2 %).

-Germany recorded the highest share (18.6 %) of EU imports of medicinal and pharmaceutical products in 2016, followed by Belgium (13.9 %) and the United Kingdom (12.5 %) as the only other EU Member States with double-digit shares (see Table 2).
+The Netherlands, Germany (both 19.1 %) and Belgium (18.7 %) recorded the highest shares of EU imports of medicinal and pharmaceutical products in 2020, and were the only EU Member State with double-digit shares (see Table 2).

 Iron and steel